krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

     ]
   }
   ```
-- Resource-Based Policies: Policies attached directly to a resource.
+- __Resource-Based Policies__: Policies attached directly to a resource.
 They define who can access that resource.
   ```
   {
     "Effect": "Allow",